gekatateam/neptunus/plugins/inputs/http/README.md

 Unlike [httpl input](../httpl/), this plugin fully reads request body before parsing stage, and also takes into account URL-encoded request params.

-If body parsed without errors, plugin returns `200 OK` with `accepted events: N` body.
-If reading error occures, plugin returns `500 Internal Server Error`, if parsing error occures, it's `400 Bad Request`.
+If body parsed without errors, plugin returns configured `success_code` code with configured `success_body` body.
+If reading error occures, plugin returns `500 Internal Server Error`, if parsing error occures, it's `400 Bad Request`, both with error in body.

-This plugin produce events with routing key as request path (or matched pattern if `Paths` configured), `server` label with configured address, `sender` label with request RemoteAddr address and `method` with request HTTP method.
+This plugin produce events with routing key as request path (or matched pattern if `paths` configured), `server` label with configured address, `sender` label with request RemoteAddr address and `method` with request HTTP method.

 > [!TIP]
 > This plugin may write it's own [metrics](../../../docs/METRICS.md#http-server)